vaibhavmahindru/meme-generator/README.md

 # This is a simple React App to genrate and make random meme.

-User has to just enter top and bottom text and click submit and a random meme with the entered text will be genrated.
+User has to enter top and bottom text and click submit and a random meme with the entered text will be genrated.

 ## Click [Here](https://vaibhavmahindru.github.io/meme-generator/) for the live version.